 I had been doing it for seven years and wanted her to do exactly like me.
 She didn’t like nagging and stopped doing it.
 Why is it so hard to get motivated to exercise?

 But she stopped doing it in front of me.
-She tried it watching TV and youtube.
-Finally, she did it by herself while I was away at the office.
-After a week she told me about it.
+She tried it by watching TV and on YouTube.
+Finally, she did it alone while I was away at the office.
+After a week, she told me about it.

 I was happy.
 She consistently did it for a week.
-I asked her on a Sunday to show me how she did.
-I shouldn't have asked her as I didn't like the way she was doing.
-So she said you don't have to see.
-I know I am right, and I feel good when I do it.
+I asked her on Sunday to show me how she did.
+I shouldn’t have asked her, as I disliked how she was doing.
+So she told you not to look.
+I know I’m correct and feel good doing it.

-It was the line I wanted to hear from her all these years, and there she said it so simply.
-I knew if she felt good, then she might continue and form a habit.
+It was the line I had wanted to hear from her all these years, and she said it so simply there.
+If she felt good, I knew she might continue and form a habit.

-She eventually got into the habit of doing it and some other Pranayamas and Kapalbhati.
+She eventually got into the habit of doing it and some other pranayamas and kapalbhatis.

 Then I asked her one day to try and do some yoga asanas along with Pranayama.
 I said I could show you the best exercises to stay fit.
 I can teach you those you can do with Baba Ramdev on TV or some other instructor on youtube.

-To date, her morning Pranayama and Yoga continues.
+To date, her morning pranayama and yoga continue.

-During Corona lockdown, I felt we should be cautious now.
+During the Corona lockdown, I felt we should be cautious now.
 We had more time to devote to ourselves.
-I always dreamt of evergreen family health.
-I now started convincing my daughters also to do some workouts.
-The elder agreed to do her exercise in her room by watching Youtube videos on her phone.
+I always dreamed of evergreen family health.
+Now I’m also trying to persuade my daughters to start working out.
+The elder agreed to exercise in her room by watching YouTube videos on her phone.

 For her staying healthy is staying in starvation mode and taking diet drinks.
-The younger one agreed to do it in the evening, but only if both of us parents were out of the way.
+The younger one agreed to do it in the evening, but only if our parents were out of the way.

-Her only question was, “What should I eat after a workout?” and she insists on a high protein vegetarian diet for herself.
+Her only question was, “What should I eat after a workout?”
+She insists on a high-protein vegetarian diet for herself.

 It was my opportunity to convince my wife to do something more.
-I suggested, let's go to the terrace every evening for a walk while the girls do their workout.
+I suggested, “Let’s go to the terrace every evening for a walk while the girls work out.”

 Now we walk for an hour every day.
-But am happy she is doing something though not enough as per me.
+But I am happy she is doing something, though not enough, for me.

 I do miss my running, though.
-But feel much more satisfied looking at all the family members doing some work out every day.
+But I feel much more satisfied looking at all the family members doing some workout every day.

-We four collectively lost about 14 kg during the first lockdown, of which I didnt not lose at all.
-So who cares how much each one lost.
+We four collectively lost about 14 kg during the first lockdown, which I didn’t lose.
+So who cares how much each one lost?

 The Covid lockdown continued, and the second wave started too.
 Interestingly all were safe except for me.
 Covid doesn’t understand that I work out daily.

-We all are moving towards a healthier tomorrow is what is more important.
-I feel we should start creating a community health care network now.
+We are all moving towards a healthier tomorrow, which is more important.
+I feel we should start creating a community healthcare network now.